 This is the next of the posters designed by Linda J. de Wit, in her role as CID intern.
 The painting is Winter Landscape with Ice Skaters, by Dutch painter Hendrick Avercamp, painted around 1608.
 It is on display in the Dutch national museum Rijksmuseum in Amsterdam, which has made many of its paintings available online in high resolution and copyright free.
 The painting illustrates the quote not only because it shows social interaction, but also because ice skating is considered a typical example of Dutch culture (and recently has officially been named part of Dutch cultural heritage).
 The silhouettes are designs from vecteezy.com.
-The source of the quote is cited at the bottom of the poster.
+The quote comes from the following book:

 Just in case anyone wants to cite this poster, the following would be the recommended format:

 Center for Intercultural Dialogue.
 (2017).
 Communication as culture definition.
 CID Posters, 5.
 Available from:

 As with other series, if you wish to contribute an original contribution, please send an email before starting any work to receive approval, to minimize inadvertent duplication, and to learn about technical requirements.
 As is the case with other CID Publications, posters should be created initially in English.
 Given that translations of the Key Concepts in Intercultural Dialogue have received so many views, anyone who wishes to translate their own poster into another language (or two) is invited to provide that as well.
 If you want to volunteer to translate someone else’s poster into a language in which you are fluent, send in a note before starting, to receive approval and to confirm no one else is working on the same one.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.